hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway_connection.html.markdown

     in which the connection will be created.
 Changing the gateway forces a new resource to be created.

-* `authorization_key` - (Optional) The authorization key is required when creating an ExpressRoute connection to an Express Route Circuit which is contained in a different Azure subscription.
-This key is created by the owner of the Express Route Circuit to connect to.
+* `authorization_key` - (Optional) The authorization key associated with the Express Route Circuit.
+This field is required only if the type is an ExpressRoute connection.

 * `express_route_circuit_id` - (Optional) The ID of the Express Route Circuit when creating an ExpressRoute connection (i.e. when `type` is `ExpressRoute`).